Create Azure resource group

 az aks get-versions --location $REGION -o table

-And re-run the create cluster command with supported version number.
+And re-run the create cluster command with a supported version number.

 This should take around 5 minutes to complete, and creates a new AKS cluster with the following characteristics: